anozeraccount/TP_BD/README.md

     /?url=https://secure.static.tumblr.com/fbcee60fec62c99263a7f0393708e1a9/x0ueovm/wC6nzzau3/tumblr_static_tumblr_static_2ez251jw3pc0kck000sw4kkco_640.jpg

-you can change the url of the image to the image of your choice.
+you can change the url of the image to the url of the image of your choice.